365Dad Inc.

 Requirements & Restrictions:

-Prioritize individuals who have been referred by courts, jails/prisons, and organizations but is willing to help any individual who has been a victim/perpetrator of gun violence.
+Prioritize individuals who have been referred by courts, jails/prisons, and organizations but willing to help any individual who has been a victim/perpetrator of gun violence.

 Jamaica Plain Community Center, Adult Learning Program